fluencelabs/examples/quickstart/5-oracle-service/Readme.md

 ### Putting It All Together

-Let's put it all together by sourcing timestamps from the Kademlia neighborhood and than process the timestamps into a consensus value.
-Instead of one of the summary statistics, we employ a simple, consensus algorithm like so:
+Let's put it all together by sourcing timestamps from the Kademlia neighborhood and than processing the timestamps into a consensus value.
+Instead of one of the summary statistics, we employ a simple, consensus algorithm that randomly selects one of the provided timestams and then calculates a consensus score from the remaining n -1 timstmaps:

 ```rust
 // src.main.rs